Abinaya-Ganesh/Singapore_Resale_Flat_Price_Prediction/README.md

   • The Sg_dahboard.py file consists of the code for Streamlit dashboard creation

-  • Data is downloaded as csv files from the Singapore Government webiste linkk provided in the Problem Statement file
+  • Data is downloaded as csv files from the Singapore Government webiste link provided in the Problem Statement file

-  • The pickled models are also uploaded which can be used in the Streamlit file
+  • The pickled models are not uploaded as the size is huge